 - Now it is time to strain your orangecello and discard the zest, you'll notice they are much paler now as all the orange essence has been released.

-- Now it is ready to bottle it up for gifts and enjoy!
+- Hooray!
+It's ready to bottle it up for gifts and enjoy!

 Although this makes a lovely gift at Christmas, you can make this anytime of year as it’s incredibly useful to liven up all sorts of desserts, and I find it always makes everyone want second helpings of fruit salad!